 You need to remember the location you installed the cryptainer drive in.

 The default location is ...\WINNT\system32\cxl1706 under Win2k and ...\Windows\system32\cxl1706 under WinXP and Win 98)

 Yes, it is possible to access encrypted volumes across a network.
-All you need to do is create a Cryptainer volume on your network drive and then mount it.
-Please note, however, that you will need to map the remote drive/folder in which the Cryptainer volume is created on to the local machine as a mapped drive.
+All you need to do is create a Cryptainer vault on your network drive and then mount it.
+Please note, however, that you will need to map the remote drive/folder in which the Cryptainer vault is created on to the local machine as a mapped drive.
 Thereafter, you can mount the volume, from this mapped drive, on the local machine.

 Even if Cryptainer is uninstalled, the encrypted volume containing your data will stay intact.
 The security of your data is not jeopardised in any way.
 However, you will not be able to access the volume unless you have Cryptainer installed on the machine.

 There is no way to retrieve the files deleted from the Cryptainer drive.
 In the interest of the security of your data, these files are not stored in the Recycle bin.
 If you confirmed the deletion when prompted, the files are deleted permanently.